KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ```
 The -c option respects task dependencies, which means that all other tasks (including tasks from other recipes) that the specified task depends on will be run before the task.
 Even when you manually specify a task to run with -c, BitBake will only run the task if it considers it "out of date".
 See the "Stamp Files and the Rerunning of Tasks" section in the Yocto Project Overview and Concepts Manual for how BitBake determines whether a task is "out of date".

-If you want to force an up-to-date task to be rerun (e.g. because you made manual modifications to the recipe's WORKDIR that you want to try out), then you can use the -f option.
+If you want to force an up-to-date task to be rerun (例如 because you made manual modifications to the recipe's WORKDIR that you want to try out), then you can use the -f option.

 > Note
 > The reason -f is never required when running the do_devshell task is because the [nostamp] variable flag is already set for the task.